bhushanpatel1999/Bluetooth-Food-Tray/README.md

 # Bluetooth-Food-Tray

-Building a Bluetooth-enabled food tray system to track individual portions and food waste for the Harvard Undergraduate Dining System
+Building a Bluetooth-enabled food tray system to track individual portions and food waste for the Harvard Undergraduate Dining System.

 ## Description